alimanfoo/pysamstats/README.md

                         use one-based coords).
   -u, --truncate        Truncate pileup-based stats so no records are emitted
                         outside the specified range.
+  -S STEPPER, --stepper=STEPPER
+                        Stepper to provide to underlying pysam call.
+Options are:"all" (default): all reads are returned, except where flags BAM_FUNMAP, BAM_FSECONDARY, BAM_FQCFAIL,
+                        BAM_FDUP set; "nofilter" applies no filter to returned reads; "samtools": filter & read processing as in _csamtools_ pileup.
+This requires a fasta file.
+For complete details see the pysam documentation.
   -d, --pad             Pad pileup-based stats so a record is emitted for
                         every position (default is only covered positions).
   -D MAX_DEPTH, --max-depth=MAX_DEPTH